 “Did you know that around 90 years ago, 20 mountain huts were constructed in and around Sapporo City?
 Ten of them still remain.
 Almost all of these huts are still in use, still accessible to the general public when going through the right channels…It was around the time of the dawn of skiing culture within Japan, when a number of individuals conceived the idea to construct a hütten kette (chain of huts) in the Jozankei area.
 They wanted to facilitate social interaction, broaden awareness of ski touring and encourage mountain hut use among students and Sapporo citizens.
 They were Hokkaido University’s Prof. Seishichi Oono and Prof. Haruo Yamazaki, German instructor Dr. Arnold Gubler, and Swiss architect Max Hinder, among others.
 Together with Hokkaido University students, they made the idea a reality.”
 Stuben: Our Snow Culture, p.
 35 (translated from the original Japanese).

 Doing some more digging, I came across a 2006 publication by Hokkaido University, detailing the history of mountain huts the university had been involved in setting up.
-Called “The Mountain Huts of Hokkaido University” (in Japanese, download the official PDF version here), this 90-odd page book goes into fascinating detail about historical ski routes and the huts west of Sapporo.
+Called “The Mountain Huts of Hokkaido University” (in Japanese, download the official PDF version here or here), this 90-odd page book goes into fascinating detail about historical ski routes and the huts west of Sapporo.
 Case in point is the 1930’s era ski route map below.

 Looking at the map above, there are any number of options for ski tours west of Sapporo.
 The green-shaded areas are ‘good slopes’ for skiing.
 The solid red lines are main ski routes.
 The dashed lines are secondary routes.
 Well before I came across this 1930’s map, I had wanted to join up the common Okuteine Hut and Ginreiso Hut routes.
 They are both huts that sit at the bottom of some short but magnificently fun ski runs, so a leisurely three-day tour, allowing time to do a few laps of the ski runs behind the huts, was very appealing.